 What would be your idea on how to share the heritage value of your property with the public?

 European Heritage Days are a vector that demonstrates public interest in heritage given the growing success of the initiative years after years.
 I personally believe that living hidden inside such a building without ever opening it to the public, creates incomprehension and sometimes jealousy.
-I think it is important, even if it is not always easy, to give the possibility to the public to discover these exceptional monuments and become witness of our history and our heritage.
+I think it is important, even if it is not always easy, to give the possibility to the public to discover these exceptional monuments and become the witness of our history and our heritage.
 Even if it is planned to occur only once per year at a determined period and for a restricted audience.
-Opening a garden is already a great initiative that allows to share history and testimonies with the public.
+Opening a garden is already a great initiative that allows sharing history and testimonies with the public.

 Our personal objective is to perpetuate the property tradition to patronage art.
-Therefore, we will organise twice a year a weekend dedicated to the promotion of young artists and creators in the left wing of the castle, also known as “the koetshuis”.
+Therefore, we will organise twice a year a weekend dedicated to the promotion of young artists and creators in the left-wing of the castle, also known as “the koetshuis”.
 This event will also become the occasion to open the property to the public.

 If you were to give one advice to the generation that will take over your house, what would it be?

 When you start thinking about the next generation, there are of course some practical concerns to consider: the first one is the financial aspect and the second is the inheritance and indivisibility.
 It is important that this kind of house is kept in shape.
-To do so, a sustainable financial stability is necessary.
-A good professional situation can of course help, but the key solution would be to balance the property related expenses with potential source of income linked to the heritage value of the building.
+To do so, sustainable financial stability is necessary.
+A good professional situation can of course help, but the key solution would be to balance the property-related expenses with a potential source of income linked to the heritage value of the building.

 That is why I have decided to link one of my professional activities to the castle by developing a brand of leather goods and creating our own workshops in one of the dependencies.
 When it comes to succession, it is important to be able to satisfy each of the children and let them choose their own life plan.
-In my opinion, this is the biggest challenge: to maintain unity in the family and a well renovated property in its possession.
+In my opinion, this is the biggest challenge: to maintain unity in the family and a well-renovated property in its possession.

 As a young couple with two small kids of 7 and 4 years old, one could think that we have many years ahead of us to prepare the next generation.
 Yet, I think we need to anticipate.
 We have to teach them how to appreciate their environment and inspire them with interest and a sense of responsibility, trying to make sure that this house does not become a burden for them but a pleasure.
 For instance, if we oblige them to spend their weekend painting windows, they will not keep a positive, lasting memory of their heritage.
 If, on the other hand, we succeed in instilling within them the proper values, so that they can understand the need and importance to preserve such properties, it changes the way they approach the challenge of being an owner of a heritage building.